borntyping/nus/README.markdown

 # Nice Urls, Simple CMS

+*This is an old, unmaintained project, mostly here for historical reasons - if you need a CMS, there are better alternatives out there.*

 Provides a simple Content management system that provides pages with nice urls, such as
   - http://www.domain.com/homepage
   - http://www.domain.com/about